readyready15728/misc/racket-notes.md

 * `equal?` is used for most non-numeric equality comparisons. `=` does numeric equality comparisons with most reasonable semantics. `eq?` only does object reference equality.
+* `sudo raco pkg install -i <package name(s)>` is necessary for system-wide installation of Racket packages.
+(The default behavior is to install into `/root` when using `sudo`.)
+* Example of partial function application in Racket: https://rosettacode.org/wiki/Partial_function_application#Racket